eugene-belkovich/assessment-solution/README.md

 # Sportradar task

-Run tests to check how it works
+Read the tests and run them to check how it works

 ### Installation